MoriyaShiine/lost-relics/README.md

 ![Jungle Altar](https://github.com/MoriyaShiine/lost-relics/blob/main/.webassets/jungle_altar.png?raw=true)

 ### Cursed Amulet
-- Causes you to become undead and visibly become a skeleton (toggleable).
+- Causes you to become undead and visibly become a skeleton.
 - Increases or decreases armor and attack damage depending on if you're exposed to sunlight.
 - Other undead will no longer actively target you.
 - Grants immunity to negative status effects.